Jmolin22/my_udemy_proj/README.md

 # my_udemy_proj
-This is an example from the Udemy course on git./n
+This is an example from the Udemy course on git.
 I am learning about git and github!